Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Introduction

-To address these limitations, we introduce a new perspective: modeling behavior as emerging from an agent following a reinforcement learning (RL) policy.
-We study behavioral dynamics and motor primitives by inferring the animal’s policy through an RL–based imitation learning framework.
-It not only enables more realistic behavior generation through RL but also allows us to discover motor primitives as reusable skill sets that drive behavior toward internal goals.
-By viewing behavior through this lens, we gain a more flexible, generative, and interpretable understanding of motor primitives that go beyond the constraints of discrete segmentation.
+To address these limitations, we introduce a new perspective: modeling behavior under the reinforcement learning (RL) framework.
+We study behavioral dynamics and motor motifs by inferring the animal’s policy through an RL-based imitation learning (IL) framework.
+It not only enables more realistic behavior generation through RL but also allows us to discover reusable motor motif sets to construct a policy driven by internal rewards.
+By viewing behavior through this lens, we gain a more flexible, generative, and interpretable understanding of motor motifs that go beyond the constraints of discrete segmentation.
+Note that \cite{aldarondo2024virtual} also applied RL-based IL to analyze animal behavior, but without parsing long untrimmed behaviors into fine-grained, interpretable motor motifs, so their work lies outside the scope of behavior segmentation considered here.

-Concretely, we first learn interpretable latent representations from behavior trajectories, which we refer to as \textbf{skill sets}.
-These represent low-level motion patterns that act as modular building blocks of behavior.
-Such skills can involve different body parts.
-By flexibly combining these skill sets, animals can generate a wide range of complex, high-level behaviors.
-For example, face grooming (forepaw-to-face movements) and body grooming (repetitive strokes along the torso) share common grooming-related skills, while also engaging distinct body parts specific to each movement.
-We leverage existing advances in representation learning in RL \cite{dai2014learning, ren2022spectral, shribak2024diffusion} to learn skill sets from transition probability functions.
-Then, we parametrize policies using these skill sets and apply imitation learning \cite{pomerleau1989alvinn} to train the policies from animal behavior demonstrations.